 Stage 4: Specialization (Weeks 21-28)

 Now you specialize based on the type of job you want.
 Pick one track below and stick with it for eight weeks.
 Trying to learn everything at once is a trap.
 Employers hire specialists, not generalists who know a little about everything.
+Look at job postings for roles you want and note which skills appear most frequently.
+That tells you which track to choose.
+If you are unsure, Track B (AI Application Developer) has the most job openings in 2026 and the lowest barrier to entry.

 Track A: ML Engineer